m-1tZ/m-1tZ.github.io/content/posts/php_tree_sitter.md

 # Queries
-After some basics, it is finally time to write some queries that support in source code analysis.
+After covering some basics, it is finally time to write some queries that can assist in the source code analysis process.
 As an example, we take a typical security pitfall such as the `add_action('admin_init', [CALLBACK_FUNCTION]);` from WordPress.
 A common misunderstanding is that the callback of the hook is called whenever a user, authenticated as admin, visits an administrative page.
 This might sound appropriate, however, the hook is triggered upon any page visit on path `/wp-admin/*` unauthenticated.
-For attackers, the callback is pretty interesting as it can execute code unauthorized context if no checks are implemented properly.
+For attackers, the callback is interesting as it can execute code in unauthorized context.
 Tree-sitter assists in finding these vulnerable sources with node types *function_call_expression*.
 This means we have to walk the tree of nodes and stop by this type, get the *function* field with `$f = node.child_by_field_name("function")`, and obtain the *start_byte* and *end_byte*.
 With this information, we can obtain the name of the function with Python's slicing mechanism that is applied to the source code with `file_content[$f.start_byte:$f.end_byte].decode()`.
 The same can be applied with arguments `node.child_by_field_name("arguments")`, resulting in a list of arguments from that specific function.

 Putting all together results in the following Python snippet: